-For over a decade Gift to Nature and its predecessor organisation worked with landowners: the Isle of Wight Council; Environment Agency; and Natural England on the management and conservation of the 200ha Alverstone Marshes SSSI.
+Nearly two decades ago Gift to Nature and its predecessor organisation worked with landowners, the Isle of Wight Council, the Environment Agency and Natural England on the management and conservation of the 200ha Alverstone Marshes SSSI.
 There are two particular achievements worthy of note.
 The first is the successful five year campaign with Natural England to raise the official status of the overall SSSI from ‘unfavourable declining’ to ‘favourable improving’ through targeted habitat restoration work with 5 landowners.
 The second is the extraordinary archaeological and palaeoecological find made during Gift to Nature works at Alverstone bridge in 2005.
-This is still being investigated by the Museum of London and the IW archaeology team but is a nationally significant find spanning Roman to Medieval artefacts and structures linked to a tidal wharf, a mill and a river crossing.
+This is still being investigated by the Museum of London and the IW archaeology team but is a nationally significant find spanning Roman to Medieval artefacts and structures linked to a mill and a river crossing.

-On August 5th 2005 a JCB hired by the Island 2000 Trust began removing the surface of a marshy area as the first step to create a pond for water voles and dragon flies at Alverstone on the Eastern Yar River.
-As a matter of routine we had checked that there was no known significant archaeology over a wide surrounding area.
-The following day as the digger excavated deeper its metal teeth crunched onto the cobbled surface of an ancient, possibly Roman road, if so, the first ever discovered on the Island.
+In 2005 a JCB hired by the Island 2000 Trust began removing the surface of a marshy area as the first step to create a pond for water voles and dragon flies at Alverstone on the Eastern Yar River.
+The following day as the digger excavated deeper its metal teeth crunched onto the cobbled surface.

 This was just the first in a series of extraordinary discoveries that followed on an almost daily basis.
-Along with the ‘Roman road’ more and more structures were identified along with many human artefacts and biological records preserved intact for millennia in the peaty mud.
+More and more structures were identified along with many human artefacts and biological records preserved intact in the peaty mud.

 A Race Against Time

-What was recovered constitutes the greatest archaeological discovery since the discovery of nearby Brading Roman Villa.
-The finds include an extraordinary network of worked, carved, jointed and drilled wooden causeways held down by long oak dowels that are surmised to be from the Iron Age (700BC) to Saxon (1066).
-1,840 wooden components were recovered including 345 shaped stakes and posts, planks wedges and dowels including the huge oak stakes used to hold together the ‘Roman road’.
+1,840 wooden components were recovered including 345 shaped stakes and posts, planks wedges and dowels including the huge oak stakes used to hold together the cobbled surface.
 Among the hundreds of associated finds were sackloads of flint cobbles, pottery and glass, iron and copper alloy objects including clasps, buckles, bracelets, nails, fasteners, spear heads, crossbow bolts, coins and pen nibs.
-One coin neatly dates the associated finds to 300AD.
-Another is Saxon.
 The organic remains included animal bones, pollen, leaves, fungi, seeds and even spiders, all miraculously preserved in this giant peat time capsule.

 Once unearthed these thousands of objects were despatched to specialist centres for safe storage and analysis.
 The timber has gone to Flag Fen Wetland Archaeology Centre in Cambridgeshire, the metal objects to the York Archaeological Trust and the biological remains to the University of Portsmouth.